tomhuhges/notes/code/js_redux.md

 ### mapStateToProps

-this function determines the state you want to expose to the container component. technically you could just return the entire state but in large apps this would kill performance. it's better to restrict to only the parts of the state that need exposing:
+this function determines the state you want to expose to the container component (ie. **the data the component needs to use**). technically you could just return the entire state but in large apps this would kill performance. it's better to restrict to only the parts of the state that the component needs to know about:

 ```js
 function mapStateToProps(state){